denoland/docs/runtime/fundamentals/typescript.md

 By default, Deno does not type check JavaScript.
 Check out the documentation on [configuring your project](./configuration.md) to find out more about how to configure your project to do this.
-Deno does support JavaScript importing TypeScript and TypeScript importing JavaScript, in complex scenarios.
+Deno does support JavaScript importing TypeScript and TypeScript importing JavaScript.

 An important note though is that when type checking TypeScript, by default Deno will "read" all the JavaScript in order to be able to evaluate how it might have